 AM I NEXT?
-NO LOVE AT AMERICAN MEDICAL RESPONSE (11/24/23)
+NO LOVE AT AMERICAN MEDICAL RESPONSE (04/26/25)

-NOVEMBER 24, 2023 —
+NOVEMBER 24, 2023 — 190 FIRST RESPONDERS

-The company has announced it will layoff 192 first responders due to a contractual matter with Main Line Healthcare.
+The company has announced it will lay off 192 first responders due to a contractual matter with Main Line Healthcare.

 According to a company statement, “Officials with American Medical Response (AMR) announced last week its Philadelphia operation will reduce its number of first responders effective January 18, 2024.
 The reduction is in response to the end of our contract with Main Line Healthcare.
-AMR will continue to serve Children’s Hospital of Philadelphia.”
+AMR will continue to serve the Children’s Hospital of Philadelphia.”

 “We are offering relocation allowances to assist employees in transferring to other AMR operations, as well as hosting a job fair to help them connect with and pursue opportunities with other local EMS agencies.
 We very much want to keep these first responders working on board local ambulances.”